code-distortion/laravel-auto-reg/README.md

 Like view directories above, the *app's* name is added as a prefix.

-eg. The `src/App/Home/Resources/ViewComponents/Button.php` file would be available to you using `<x-home::button />`.
+e.g. The `src/App/Home/Resources/ViewComponents/Button.php` file would be available to you using `<x-home::button />`.

 ***Note:*** If you find that a blade template isn't picked up by another one, you may need to re-save the parent template file to trigger a change.